awsdocs/amazon-s3-user-guide/doc_source/empty-bucket.md

 1. On the **Empty bucket** page, confirm that you want to empty the bucket by entering the bucket name into the text field, and then choose **Empty**\.

 1. \(Optional\) Monitor the progress of the bucket emptying process on the **Empty bucket: Status** page\.

+**Warning**
+This action deletes all objects in the bucket\.
+Wait for the empty bucket action to finish before adding new objects\.
+New objects might be deleted if they are added while the empty bucket action is in progress\.